rg-3/content-script.skeleton/README.md

 It provides a skeleton you can use to kickstart development of a new extension that has a focus on content scripts.

-## <a id='goals'>Goals</a>

-The end goal is to create a number of skeletons that target different types of Chrome extensions, for example those who only use content scripts all the way to those who have content scripts, a background page, and a browser action.
-Or different combinations of all three.

-I eventually hope to provide skeletons that have an option to use webpack and other build tools as well as having skeletons that do not use them (such as this one).

 ## <a id='overview'>Overview</a>

 * This skeleton is designed for an extension that injects content scripts